MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/commerce-chat-module.md

 > [!NOTE]
 > If you want to read the email addresses and names of signed-in users from an e-commerce channel, you can add **Email** and **Name** as context variables of the **text** type, in addition to the **AccountNumber** context variable.

-## Update Content Security Policy in Microsoft Dynamics 365 Commerce site builder
+## Update Content Security Policy (CSP) in site builder

-To update Content Security Policy in Microsoft Dynamics 365 Commerce site builder, follow these steps.
+To update Content Security Policy (CSP) for your site in site builder, follow these steps.

-1. In the Microsoft Dynamics 365 Commerce site builder tool, select your site.
+1. In site builder, select the site you are working on.
-1. Select **‘Site Settings' \> Extensions** located on the bottom-left of the screen.
+1. Select **Site Settings \> Extensions**.
-1. Select **Content security policy** tab.
-1. Add **“https://oc-cdn-ocprod.azureedge.net”** as a new entry to the following sections:
+1. On the **Content security policy** tab, add `https://oc-cdn-ocprod.azureedge.net` as a new entry to the following directives:

-    1. Child-src
+    - Child-src
-    1. Connect-src
+    - Connect-src
-    1. Font-src
+    - Font-src
-    1. Frame-ancestors
+    - Frame-ancestors
-    1. Frame-src
+    - Frame-src
-    1. Img-src
+    - Img-src
-    1. Media-src
+    - Media-src
-    1. Object-src
+    - Object-src
-    1. Script-src
+    - Script-src
-    1. Style-src
+    - Style-src

-1. Click **Save and Publish**.
+1. Select **Save and Publish**.

 ## Additional resources